 - Resulting publications: IHPI Policy Brief (August 2020), U-M press release (August 2020), JAMA Network Open (July 2020)

 - Featured in: The New York Times (March 2021)

 Voluntary Alternative Payment Models: Examining the Comprehensive Care for Joint Replacement Model

 Alternative payment models (APMs) aim to use financial incentives to improve value in health care.
-There is debate about whether APMs should be mandatory or voluntary for participating providers.
-This policy sprint will seek to understand which hospitals dropped out of one APM – the Comprehensive Care for Joint Replacement (CJR) model -- after it transitioned from a mandatory to a voluntary program.
-Understanding what types of providers dropped out may help inform decisions about the voluntary vs. mandatory nature of future APMs.
+This policy sprint aimed to understand which hospitals dropped out of one APM – the Comprehensive Care for Joint Replacement model -- after it transitioned from a mandatory to a voluntary program.